Welcome

 Exam Warning

 In SQE1, questions may test your understanding of the legal effect of exchange and completion.
-Remember: after exchange, the parties are legally bound, and the buyer usually bears the risk of loss.
+Remember: after exchange, the parties are legally bound, risk usually passes to the buyer, and the buyer should insure.
+If completion is delayed, a valid notice to complete makes time of the essence and requires any reduced deposit to be topped up to 10% immediately.

 Revision Tip